MauroGaravito/indux/README.md

    - Assigns managers and workers to each project and oversees reviews.
 2. **Manager**
    - Edits modules while they are in `draft`, `declined`, or `pending`.
-   - Sends modules for review and processes pending approvals.
+   - Sends modules for review and tracks status, but only admins can approve or decline module reviews.
+Pending modules now show a banner when waiting for admin approval.
-   - Reviews worker submissions and manages allocated workers.
+   - Approves/declines worker submissions for projects they manage and manages allocated workers from the same dashboard.
 3. **Worker**
    - Sees only assigned projects on the Worker Dashboard.
    - Completes the Induction Wizard (personal data, uploads, slides, quiz, signature).